ParkerMedlin/kpk-app/README.md

 ### 2: Blend sheets
  - Blend crew will be presented with steps for each blend and required to submit pictures verifying quantity & correctness for each step.

+### 3: Lot Numbers
+ - Database will contain our batch history.